Addy81/lrg_project/README.md

 If LRG_384 passed as arg, doesn;t ask for flanking region or whole introns Change maximum flank size to greater than 5000? mention differences between Unit testing, integration testing, functional testing
+Need to add docstrings to bedgen
+Need to add docstrings to ui
+Mention that developed in accordance with http://www.acgs.uk.com/media/1025075/ngs_bioinformatics_bpg_final_version_2016.pdf Add stuff to -help flag?